xinyanliang/EDFv0.1/README.md

             &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|---view<br/>

-## Reproduce our result on ChemBook-10k, ChEMBL-10k, PubChem-10k and tiny-imagenet200 datasets
+## Reproduce our results on ChemBook-10k, ChEMBL-10k and PubChem-10k
 Befor rungning train_EDF.py, your have to set some parameters in config.py file.
 ```python
 # 'data_name': 'tiny-imagenet200',